David Nelson (hurdler)

 David Lloyd Nelson (born 11 March 1967) is a male English former hurdler who competed in the 110 metres hurdles.

-Athletics career
+Biography

 Nelson won a bronze medal for England, at the 1990 Commonwealth Games, and went on to achieve his career-best time of 13.42 secs in the heats of the 1991 World Championships, to qualify for the semifinals.
 This performance still ranks him in the UK all-time top ten.
 He also represented England, at the 1990 Commonwealth Games in Auckland, New Zealand.

-Nelson won the 110m hurdles titles at the 1991 AAA Championships and the 1991 UK Championships.
+Nelson became the British 110 metres champion after winning the British AAA Championships title at the 1991 AAA Championships and the 110m hurdles titles at the 1991 UK Championships.